 Lindsey Garrison is a research assistant with the Disaster Response and Resilience Program.
 Her research interests focus on global health inequities, specifically among vulnerable populations.
 Lindsey has conducted health research and program evaluations in domestic and international settings.
 She holds an MPH in global health from Boston University School of Public Health and a BA in public administration and public health from Elon University.

 Hector Lucero, Senior Finance Manager

-Hector Lucero is the Senior Finance Manager for the FXB Center for Health and Human Rights.
-Working closely with faculty, program managers, field team members and the Center’s leadership, he helps to provide insight and guidance on the reporting, tracking and forecasting needs of the Center and its related fiscal activities.
-Hector received his B.S/B.A from Boston University in 2003 and has been with Harvard University since 2008.
+Hector Lucero is FXB’s Senior Finance Manager.
+Working closely with faculty, program managers, field team members and the center’s leadership team, he helps provide insight and guidance on reporting, tracking, and forecasting FXB’s fiscal needs and activities.
+Hector received Bachelor of Arts and Bachelor of Science degrees from Boston University in 2003 and has been with Harvard University since 2008.

 Jessica Moore-Kaplan, Managing Director